Morriso8D/MordhauRCON/README.md

 * send RCON commands via CLI (optional)
 * run from either client machine or server
 * configurable setup
-* rich set of API anchors -- offering a range of handy functions to setup your own bespoke commands and/or behaviour
+* API anchors -- offering a range of handy functions to setup your own bespoke commands and/or behaviour

 ## Requirements
 * Node version: >14.17.4